Study of the Molecular Level Mechanism of Nanoscale Alternating Current Electrohydrodynamic Flow: CONCLUSIONS

 To evaluate fluid motion, three different electrode configurations were studied.
 The simulations revealed that asymmetric electrode structures produced a net directional flow, while symmetric configurations did not.
 The strongest flow was observed in the most asymmetric case, with a parabolic velocity profile and peak velocity of 0.78 m s$^{-1}$.
 Streamline plots and MSD analyses further confirmed enhanced particle mobility and flow coherence under AC fields in asymmetric systems.

-Several physical mechanisms were identified as contributors to this flow: (1) buoyancy-driven convection resulting from temperature-induced density gradients, (2) electrothermal forces from the interaction between the electric field and temperature-dependent properties of water, and (3) Maxwell stress and electrostriction caused by spatially varying polarization.
-The observed flow is enabled only when these forces are imbalanced, which occurs under geometrically asymmetric electrode configurations.
+Several physical mechanisms were identified as contributors to this flow: (1) field-induced effects associated with temperature-induced density gradients, (2) electrothermal forces from the interaction between the electric field and temperature-dependent properties of water, and (3) Maxwell stress2) stresses arising from non-uniform electric fields and electrostriction caused by spatially varying polarization.
+The observed flow is enabledemerges only when these forceseffects are imbalanced, which occurs under geometrically asymmetric electrode configurations.

 These results also suggest that the dynamic reorientation of water dipoles plays a central role in driving AC-EHD flow under the conditions examined.
 However, such reorientation alone is not sufficient to produce a net directional flow unless it occurs collectively.
 If the dipoles reorient randomly, some tilting to the left and others to the right, the resulting forces would cancel out, preventing sustained movement.
 On the other hand, if the water molecules tend to tilt in the same direction (e.g., from a perpendicular to a $30^\circ$ alignment), the collective motion can reinforce local fluid deformation and contribute to net flow.
 This coordination may arise from the coupling between neighboring dipoles and is likely sensitive to initial molecular orientations.
 Under high-frequency AC fields, this initial preference may persist across cycles, preventing the system from relaxing back to its equilibrium configuration and resulting in a time-averaged directional force.
 This provides a plausible molecular-level explanation for why net flow is observed only under specific electrode asymmetries and high-frequency conditions in our simulations.